Fix & Flip

 The foundation of every profitable flip is the math.
 Before you tour a single property, you need to understand and internalize these formulas:

-- The 70% Rule: Maximum purchase price = (ARV × 0.70) − Estimated Repair Costs.
+- The 70% Rule: Maximum purchase price = (ARV x 0.70) minus Estimated Repair Costs.
 This leaves room for profit after all holding and selling costs.

-- Carrying costs: Financing, insurance, property taxes, utilities during the renovation period — typically 2–4% of purchase price per month
+- Carrying costs: financing, insurance, property taxes, utilities during the renovation period, typically 2 to 4 percent of purchase price per month

 Use our Fix & Flip Calculator to run deal analysis before you commit to any property.
 If the numbers don't work in the calculator, they won't work in reality.